ray2day/ray2day/README.md

 **As far learning C# and .NET concerned I RECENTLY HAVE DONE:**
 >> Avans+ post bachelor (HBO) collage education/course</BR>
 • C# programming (graduated - certificate of participation and assessment)
-- started off with Microsoft Docs related to C# and the .NET framework as also C# 101, C# Advanced 101, ASP.NET Core 101 and Blazor 101 series (and ofcourse followed through/worked out the excercises if there were)
+- started off with Microsoft Docs related to C# and the .NET framework as also C# 101, .NET 101, C# Advanced 101, ASP.NET Core 101 and Blazor 101 series (and ofcourse followed through/worked out the excercises if there were any)
 - learned to work (code and debug) with Visual Studio 2019
-- self study from diverse sources and mainly the books 'Zie Scherp' (C# for beginners, enthusiasts and geeks) and 'Zie Scherper'(object oriented programming C# for advanced, enthusiasts and geeks) also worked out excercises
+- self study from diverse sources and mainly the books 'Zie Scherp' (C# for beginners, enthusiasts and geeks) and 'Zie Scherper'(object oriented programming C# for advanced, enthusiasts and geeks) were a good guideline as also worked out excercises
 >> Udemy courses related to C# programming and the .NET framework;</BR>
 • C# Developers: Double Your Coding Speed with Visual Studio (certificate of completion)</BR>
 • C# Intermediate: Classes, Interfaces and OOP (certificate of completion)
+- practiced a lot and did a lot of of exercises (mainly focused on C#, ASP.NET and Blazor)
 - having conversations with professionals in the workfield to help me to choose my path in coding
 - a friend (professional programmer) has educated me to work with version control (git and GitHub)